Rocky Valley Reservoir is the swimming pool on the roof of the world. For long distance

 back and floating in the water, the sky is so close that sometimes you can almost touch

 water and avoid the mud.
-The water can be very cold and wetsuits or vaseline are
+The water can be very cold and a wetsuit

 water is a good way to escape them.
 The flies are attracted to navy blue, so a pair of thick